Gmfu32/Predicting-Laptop-Prices/README.md

 Model Development & Tuning:

 .
-A RandomForestRegressor from the scikit-learn library was chosen as the predictive model due to its robustness and ability to handle non-linear relationships.
+RandomForestRegressor from the scikit-learn library was chosen as the predictive model due to its robustness and ability to handle non-linear relationships.

 .
 The dataset was split into training and testing sets to evaluate model performance on unseen data.

 .
 GridSearchCV was employed for hyperparameter tuning, systematically searching for the optimal settings for max_depth, max_features, and n_estimators to enhance the model's accuracy.

 Evaluation: The tuned model's performance was assessed using the Mean Absolute Error (MAE) metric, which measures the average difference between predicted prices and actual prices on the test set.